The two newest drones from DJI are giving each other a run for their money. It's the DJI Spark vs Mavic Pro!

 The batteries that DJI make are not just batteries, but "smart" batteries designed to help ensure the safety of such powerful LiPo batteries.

 The drone also has forward and downward facing sensors to help avoid collisions and dodgy landings.
 Unlike the far more expensive models like the Phantom and Inspire, there are no side or back sensors, so you really need to know where you are and what is around you.
+(I already had a near miss with a tree branch, as I just did not see it!
+It was on the side of the drone)

 The camera is also top-notch with a 12 Mega pixel sensor that is larger than an iPhone's.
 So the quality is great (check the video from Casey earlier).

 It also comes with a 2-axis gimbal, so has mechanical stabilization - which means super smooth video and camera shots (unlike what you can do with your phone or GoPro).
+It is missing sideways gimbal stablization though, but in most situations it is not a big deal.

 But, before you make a complete decision, I recommend you check out the differences with the Mavic Pro below.

-Before the Spark we had the DJI Mavic Pro
+Before the Spark we had the DJI Mavic Pro.

-The Mavic Pro is a combination of easy to carry and high quality camera drone.
+The Mavic Pro is a combination of an easy to carry and high quality camera drone.
 I absolutely love mine.

 You can throw it in almost any bag, unfold it, and be up in the air in minutes.
 I take it everywhere and can take shots that I have never taken before.
 And, because it is so small and portable, you don't look like you are carrying a drone around.